unitaryfund/unitaryhack2022/pages/faq.md

 ## Q. How difficult is this hackathon?

-Contributors with any skill level can participate in unitaryHACK.
+Contributors with any skill level can participate in unitaryhack.
 We have worked with maintainers to make sure there are issues available for all levels of experience, both for quantum-related as well as simply open-source-related contributions.
 If you are having trouble finding issues you want to work on, be sure to ask on the [Discord](http://discord.unitary.fund) and the organizing team can brainstorm with you.

 ## Q. What are qualifying pull requests?

 Hackers can make contributions anytime between May 14th and May 30th.
-Just be sure to [sign up here](https://airtable.com/embed/shrTG20PLC5cjVIPr) and make sure that you put `[unitaryHACK]` in the title of your pull request so the bots can find your contributions and make sure you get credit!
+Just be sure to [sign up here](https://airtable.com/embed/shrTG20PLC5cjVIPr) and make sure that you put `[unitaryhack]` in the title of your pull request so the bots can find your contributions and make sure you get credit!

 ## Q. Will there be mentors who can help us during the event?